lvw5264/hyperledger-megacity/README.md

 }
 ```

-If the temperature reading falls outside the min/max range of the contract, the price received by the grower will be reduced.
+If the temperature reading falls outside the min/max range of the contract, the price received by the supplier will be reduced.
 You may submit several readings if you wish.
 Each reading will be aggregated within `SHIP_001` Shipment Asset Registry.

+### Record Shipment Reciept (Retailer)

-Submit a `ShipmentReceived` transaction for `SHIP_001` to trigger the payout to the grower, based on the parameters of the `CON_001` contract:
+Submit a `ShipmentReceived` transaction for `SHIP_001` to trigger the payout to the supplier, based on the parameters of the `CON_001` contract:

 ```
 {